khairil-izwani/docker-webservlet-console/README.md

 -----------------------
 I found it's quite hard to find a good example of attaching input to the STDIN in the running container via Docker remote API for host-container interaction.
 Besides, the 'docker execute' command is not yet available in the Docker release 1.0.0.
 This might change in the future once there is more resources of doing it.

-The reason for doing this, I want to be able to add and run new scripts or processes while my container is running with other processes.
-In my case it's Java programs (but not just limited to this language).
+The reason for doing this, I want to be able to add and run new scripts or processes while my container is running with other processes so that I don't have to create a new image.
+In my case it's Java programs (but it's not limited to this language only).

 Tech Stack
 ----------